christyquang/christyquang.github.io/_posts/2024-05-26-things-i-wish-i-knew-before-visiting-japan.md

 - Strolling through Arashiyama and eating small desserts
 - Dinner @ Genki

+We had already tried wagyu at the restaurant before but that wasn’t the real deal.
+We had zero reservations at restaurants but luckily, Kijurou doesn’t accept reservations and is located near the Arashiyama area we were planning on visiting.
+Side note: my dad kept pronouncing “wagyu” as “wag-niu” — “nit” in Cantonese stands for pee.

+We ordered the sirloin set with 150 grams of meat.
+My mom threw such a fit because she refused to eat the meat after finding out that there wasn’t a little stove like the restaurant we went to yesterday.
+She ended up asking a server to cook the meat well-done… it was quite embarrassing.
+Overall, the food was pretty solid but the tofu thing was a little strange… I don’t think I ate it correctly. `Rating: 8/10`

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/blogs/japan/kijurou.JPG" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>

+We visited the Arashiyama area afterwards which consisted of the Tenry-ji temple, Shishiku garden, Arashiyama Park, Arashiyama bamboo forest, and Togetsukyo Bridge.
+We paid $8 to enter the temple and garden which was worth it because the garden was pretty.
+The bamboo forest was packed as usual and a little underwhelming to be honest.
+However, we went to one of the viewpoints which overlooked the river and was quite nice.

+It was INSANE how many tourists there are in the Arashiyama area though.
+Literally where did all of these people come from…

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">